 The NELUNE Foundation is committed to providing world-class facilities and services to cancer patients, regardless of their social or financial circumstances – 'Helping Patients Fight Cancer With Dignity'.

-The NELUNE Foundation was co-founded by two friends in 2001, Nelune Rajapakse OAM and Anna Guillan AM.
-With the support of the community, these two women have been united in their quest to make a difference to the lives of those who have been diagnosed with cancer.
+The NELUNE Foundation was co-founded by two friends in 2001, Nelune Rajapakse and Anna Guillan AM.
+With the support of the community, these two friends have been united in their quest to make a difference to the lives of those who have been diagnosed with cancer.
 Nelune is a cancer survivor who knows and understands the difficulties of being diagnosed with this illness.

 The Garvan Institute of Medical Research is proud to be the recipient of the Rebecca Wilson Fellowship in Breast Cancer Research.
 This fellowship, generously funded by the NELUNE Foundation, is awarded to a young female scientist at Garvan, and is a lasting legacy to sports journalist, the late Rebecca Wilson.